MrYsLab/telemetrix/docs/dht.md

 The total payload length is of variable size.

 The packet length byte represents the total length in bytes of the payload section of the packet.
-Note that length does not include the packet length byte.
+Note that the length does not include the packet length byte.

-When Telemetrix4Arduino receives a command in its _get_next_command_ function, it places all of the bytes that follow the payload ID into a command_buffer for processing.
+When Telemetrix4Arduino receives a command in the get_next_command function, all of the bytes that follow the payload ID are placed into a command_buffer for processing.

 When a Telemetrix client receives a report, the _reporter method also places all of the bytes following the payload ID into the response_data buffer for processing.

-## Coping With Various Data Types With A Byte Oriented Serial Link
+## Coping With Various Data Types With A Byte-Oriented Serial Link
 When data is sent across the serial link, it is sent as a series of bytes.
-Some data types, such as integers and floating point values are larger in size than a single byte.
+Some data types, such as integers and floating-point values, are larger than a single byte.
-For the Telemetrix Project, an integer value is two bytes in length and a floating point value is four bytes in length.
+For the Telemetrix Project, an integer value is two bytes in length, and a floating-point value is four bytes in length.

-To send types larger than a byte, the multi-byte values are disassembled into individual bytes before transmission.
+When sending a value larger than a byte in length, the multi-byte values are disassembled into individual bytes before transmission.
-When received the individual bytes are reassembled into the original multi-byte value.
+When received, the individual bytes are reassembled into the original multi-byte value.
- For all data items that must be represented in this manner, by convention the most significant byte is the first byte transmitted, followed by all subsequent bytes in descending byte order.
+ For all data items that must be represented in this manner, by convention, the most significant byte is the first byte transmitted, followed by all subsequent bytes in descending byte order.

-For example, the DHT 22 sensor expresses temperature and humidity values as floating point.
+For example, the DHT 22 sensor expresses temperature and humidity values as floating-point.
 To send a report containing these values to the client, they must first be converted to individual bytes.

 Using humidity as an example, let's see how this is done: